 • Network access to the NI Artifact repository.

 SystemLink Client Use SystemLink Client to communicate with targets.
-Refer to the Related reference for information about the requirements for targets.
+For more information on target requirements, refer to Related information.

 Sizing a SystemLink Enterprise Cluster

-SystemLink Enterprise can run on as few as two Kubernetes worker nodes and can scale to as many nodes as needed for your organization.
+SystemLink Enterprise runs a minimum of two Kubernetes worker nodes and can scale to as many nodes as needed for your organization.
 To determine specific hardware requirements for your deployment, contact your account representative.

-For production deployments, NI encourages administrators to provision enough worker nodes to enable a high availability configuration.
+For a production deployment, NI encourages administrators to provision enough worker nodes to enable a high availability configuration.